auth0/angular2-jwt/.github/PULL_REQUEST_TEMPLATE.md

 - StackOverflow post
 - support forum thread

-### Testing

-Please describe how this can be tested by reviewers.
-Be specific about anything not tested and reasons why.
-If this library has unit and/or integration testing, tests should be added for new functionality and existing tests should complete without errors.

-- [ ] This change adds unit test coverage
-- [ ] This change adds integration test coverage
-- [ ] This change has been tested on the latest version of the platform/language or why not

 ### Checklist

 - [ ] I have read the [Auth0 general contribution guidelines](https://github.com/auth0/open-source-template/blob/master/GENERAL-CONTRIBUTING.md)